It’s all in a day’s work

 And a while ago I found a nice site with lots of Mac OS X keyboard shortcuts.
 The shortcut to make your mac sleep quickly was provided by me :-) There is also a shortcut to restart your mac quickly without confirm, Cmd + Ctrl + Eject.
 Quite annoying if you use that one when you want to put your mac to sleep.

-Wordpress … I really need to change my blogging software
+WordPress … I really need to change my blogging software

 Today I accidentally found a bug in a version of a wordpress stats plugin.
 I searched for a word with a “‘” in it (foto’s) and as a result I got the following error on some blog: